I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling: Discussion

-A second group of developments concerns the loss functions used for model training.
-For fair comparison among architectures, here we implemented all competing methods based on a combined pixel-wise and adversarial loss term \cite{pix2pix}.
-Corroborating recent reports in the literature \cite{pgan}, we observed that this combined loss provides models that can synthesize high-quality target images with detailed tissue structure.
-That said, it might be possible to attain further performance improvements by employing more advanced loss functions including gradient-based, difficulty-aware, cross-entropy losses \cite{nie2018,Luping1,Shen1}.
+A third group of developments concerns the employed loss functions.
+For systematic evaluations under an efficient framework, here we implemented primary competing methods based on a combined pixel-wise/adversarial loss \cite{resvit}.
+This adversarial learning approach elicited high-quality synthetic images in the reported experiments, and in preliminary studies we did not observe a notable benefit from a diffusion-based implementation of I2I-Mamba.
+That said, further improvements in image quality might be viable with advanced loss terms including gradient-based, difficulty-aware, cross-entropy losses \cite{nie2018,Luping1,Shen1}.
 A potential limitation of adversarial learning is instabilities in model training that can hamper the fidelity of synthetic images \cite{syndiff}.
-While we did not observe notable signs of instability in this work, diffusion-based learning techniques could be adopted to improve reliability when necessary \cite{DiffBeatsGAN,SelfRDB,wang2024tmi}.
-The time-dependent mappings required in diffusion models could be attained via a time-embedding vector that could be used to modulate feature maps additively \cite{DiffBeatsGAN} or multiplicatively \cite{dar2022adaptive} at each network stage.
-Task-relevant information used during the training of diffusion models could be enhanced by employing diffusion bridge formulations relevant to medical image synthesis \cite{FDB,kim2024hicbridge}.
-Recent studies have shown stark advantages to combining diffusion-based learning with transformer architectures \cite{ssdiffrecon,bedel2023dreamr}.
-It is likely that adopting I2I-Mamba in a diffusion framework would offer similar benefits without the computational overhead.
-Lastly, it might be possible to further improve the task-specific performance of I2I-Mamba by adopting pre-training of its SSM-based architecture \cite{liu2024swinumamba}.
+While here we did not observe signs of instability in model training, diffusion learning could be adopted to improve reliability when necessary \cite{SelfRDB,vmddpm}.
+Additional improvements to be sought for a diffusion-based implementation include bridge formulations to boost task-relevant information \cite{ssdiffrecon}.
+Lastly, synthesis performance might be further improved by adopting model pre-training procedures.
 Future studies are warranted for an in-depth evaluation of the ideal training procedures for I2I-Mamba.